osalsalafi/weekly-exercise/README.md

-# weekly-exercise
+# Weekly Exercises
-weekly exercise files
+## In this file you can find the weekly exercises' files